North 24 Kaatham: Production

-Produced under the banner of E 4 Entertainment, the film sports cinematography by Jayesh Nair and music by Govind Menon (of Thaikkudam Bridge fame).
+Produced under the banner of E4 Entertainment, the film sports cinematography by Jayesh Nair and music by Govind Menon (of Thaikkudam Bridge fame).

 Kaatham in Malayalam is a unit of distance measurement that amounts to 16 kilometres.
 The story evolves during a journey; but it's something beyond a travel movie.
 The film was scheduled to begin filming in May and spanned various scenic locations across Kerala, since it depicts a journey through most of the state.
 The film's poster caught attention, with its tongue-in-cheek sketch by National Institute of Design graduate Shilpa Alexander depicting a slice of life in Kerala.

 Swathi Reddy confirmed that she had signed up for the film.
 Mumbai-based Prigi Abigail Benger took part in the auditions for North 24 Kaatham and will make her debut opposite Sreenath Bhasi.
 Tamil comedian Premgi Amaren would be doing a small role in the film and make his Malayalam debut.
 He shot a few scenes for a couple of days in June.
 Srinda Ashab was cast to play an IT professional, and Fahadh's colleague in the film.